OliviaRodri/stock-analysis/README.md

 ## Overview of Project
 ### Purpose

-The purpose of this analysis was to refractore a script which analyzed the stock performance of twelve green companies.
+The purpose of this analysis was to refractor a script which analyzed the stock performance of twelve green companies.
 The purpose of refactoring the script was to have it run quicker and more efficient.
 This work was done for Steve and his first clients, his parents, who made an investment in a green company.

 ## Results